- Sunless tanning is a popular means of achieving a ‘bronzed’ look without sun exposure.

 Organic Spray Tans: Top Products

 Getting a healthy glow without the damage caused by harmful chemicals or the sun can be tricky.
-Luckily, several organic self tanning lotions and sprays help to balance your short term bronzing needs with your long term skin and health goals.
+Luckily, several organic self-tanning lotions and sprays help to balance your short-term bronzing needs with your long-term skin and health goals.
 The following products are among the best at-home sunless bronzing options available.

 Gold Mountain Beauty Instant Spray Tan

 Unlike the sun, Gold Mountain Beauty’s Instant Spray Tan gives your skin that “healthy bronzed glow” while actually being good for your skin.
 Whereas the sun’s rays damage and age skin, this tanning spray’s organic ingredients (including walnut shell extract, chamomile, and aloe vera) leave your skin hydrated.
-Though many associate non-sun based tans with an “orange” look, Gold Mountain Beauty promises a true natural bronze.
+Though many associate non-sun-based tans with an “orange” look, Gold Mountain Beauty promises a true natural bronze.

 Beauty by Earth Self Tanner

 Combining the effects of moisturizing ingredients like shea butter, coconut oil, and green tea, Beauty by Earth’s Self Tanner is another fantastic option for bronze in a bottle.
-The main difference between Beauty by Earth’s tanner and Gold Mountain Beauty’s is the application processs.
+The main difference between Beauty by Earth’s tanner and Gold Mountain Beauty’s is the application process.
 While Gold Mountain Beauty’s tanner is applied in a spray form, Beauty by Earth’s is a lotion that is massaged into the skin.
 This makes Beauty by Earth’s Self Tanner easier to apply in delicate areas, particularly near your eyes and mouth.